tock/tock/boards/microbit_v2/README.md

 ### Building the bootloader

-This step is optional, as a prebuilt bootloader is provided `bootloader/tock-bootloader.microbit_v2.v1.1.1.bin`.
+This step is optional, as a prebuilt bootloader is provided as a [tock-bootloader.microbit_v2.vv1.1.1.bin](https://github.com/tock/tock-bootloader/releases/download/microbit_v2-vv1.1.1/tock-bootloader.microbit_v2.vv1.1.1.bin).

 To build the bootloader yourself, please follow the instructions in the Tock Bootloader's [documentation](https://github.com/tock/tock-bootloader/tree/master/boards/microbit_v2-bootloader) for Micro:bit v2.
 ### Using the MicroBit USB Drive